zkoss/zk-mvvm-book/data_binding/el_expression.md

 EL Expression in Data Binding
 =============================
 In ZK bind annotation, we adopt EL expression to specify a binding target and reference an implicit object.
 The binding target is mostly a ViewModel's (nested) properties.
-You can use EL expression in a ZUL which is described in the section [ZK Developer's Reference/UIComposing/ZUML/EL Expressions]().
+You can use EL expression in a ZUL which is described in the section [ZK Developer's Reference/UIComposing/ZUML/EL Expressions](http://books.zkoss.org/wiki/ZK_Developer%27s_Reference/UI_Composing/ZUML/EL_Expressions).
 But using EL in ZK bind annotation is a little bit different in format and evaluation.
-#link not yet!

 Basic Format
 ------------
-[ All ZK bind annotation]() has the general format:
+[ All ZK bind annotation](/syntax/data_binding.html) has the general format:
 ```xml
 @[Annotation](value=[EL-expression], [arbitraryKey]=[EL-expression])
 ```